Zero-Down-Time/kubezero/releases/v1.22/README.md

 - `./bootstrap.sh apply istio-private-ingress <env>` to deploy the new private-ingress gateways first
 - `./bootstrap.sh apply istio-ingress <env>` to update the public ingress and also remove the 1.21 private-ingress gateways

-7. Finalize via ArgoCD
+8. Finalize via ArgoCD
   git add / commit / pusSh `<cluster/env/kubezero/application.yaml>` and watch ArgoCD do its work.

-8. Replace worker nodes
-Eg. by doubling `desired` for each worker ASG,
-once all new workers joined, drain old workers one by one,
-finally reset `desired` for each worker ASG which will terminate the old workers.

-## Known issues
+9. Drain old workers
+   Drain one by one and reset each ASG to initial "desired" value.